TrellixVulnTeam/swahilipython_SCMU/Doc/library/shelve.rst

 A "shelf" is a persistent, dictionary-like object.
 The difference with "dbm" databases is that the values (not the keys!) in a shelf can be essentially arbitrary Python objects --- anything that the :mod:`pickle` module can handle.
-This includes most class instances, recursive data types, and objects containing lots of shared  sub-objects.
+This includes most kundi instances, recursive data types, and objects containing lots of shared  sub-objects.
 The keys are ordinary strings.